JMulder99/TrackingTelescope_Nikhef2022/README.md

 The collaboration consists of the following teams:

 ### Lead developer
+Jelmer Mulder #added this line from nikhef account

 ### Detector and hardware construction and testing

 ### Data acquisition and quality control
+Jelmer Mulder #added this line from nikhef account

 ### Simulation and Track reconstruction